antvis/G6/docs/manual/tutorial/behavior.en.md

 });
 ```

-The code above use the Behaviors by assigning their types.
+The code above uses the Behaviors by assigning their types.
 Besides, you can also configure the parameters for them, e.g. the sensitivity of zooming, max/min zoom ratio.
-Refer to [内置的交互 Behavior](../middle/states/defaultBehavior) for more detail.
+Refer to [Behavior](../middle/states/defaultBehavior) for more detail.

-`modes` object above define a set of interation modes of the graph, where `default` is the default mode, which includes `'drag-canvas'`, `'zoom-canvas'`, and `'drag-node'`.
+`modes` object above defines a set of interaction modes of the graph, where `default` is the default mode, which includes `'drag-canvas'`, `'zoom-canvas'`, and `'drag-node'`.
 You can add more modes with their Behaviors into `modes`, e.g. `edit` mode:

 ```javascript
 // Different modes with different Behaviors